Stanis Idumbo: Early life

 Stanis Idumbo Muzambo was born in Melun, France, but played his youth football in Belgium, between Club Brugge and KAA Gent, spending 4 years with the latter before moving to the Netherlands aged 16.
+He is of DR Congolese descent.

 Club career

 Idumbo Muzambo joined the Ajax Youth Academy on the summer 2021, from Gent.

 After a season with Ajax under-17s where he already played its first games with the higher age group, he really started to impress with his goals and assists record in 2022–23, in the under-18 Eredivisie and the Youth League.

 Idumbo Muzambo made his professional debut for Jong Ajax on 6 January 2023 in an Eerste Divisie game against FC Eindhoven.

+In January 2024, he joined Sevilla Atlético on a deal until June 2028.

+On 30 August 2025, Idumbo signed a five-year contract with Monaco in Ligue 1.
+For his first game for his new team, he gave an assist for his teammate George Ilenikhena.

 International career

 Stanis Idumbo Muzambo is a youth international with Belgium, having played the 2022 European Championship with Belgium under-17s, scoring two goals during the tournament.
 By 2022, he was a captain with Belgium under-18s.